 Malathi Ram, PhD, is an Assistant Scientist in the Global Disease Epidemiology and Control Program in the Department of International Health of the Johns Hopkins Bloomberg School of Public Health.
 She has worked on several international collaborative research studies in India, Ghana, Peru, Guatemala, South Africa, Brazil, and Bangladesh, with over 25 years of experience in all aspects of data management, such as developing study instruments, developing and updating standard operating procedures, developing data entry screens, developing error-detection programs, ensuring data quality, training onsite study personnel in data management activities in compliance with GCP guidelines, and performing data analyses.

-Mellisa Roskosky, MSPH, is a PhD student in the Department of International Health at Johns Hopkins Bloomberg School of Public Health.
-Her primary interests include methods in global cholera surveillance and control.
-Her research focus is on cholera epidemiology and oral cholera vaccine delivery strategies in Nepal.
-Mellisa completed her MSPH in global disease epidemiology and control Johns Hopkins in 2012 focusing on HIV related kidney disease in South Africa.
+Mellisa Roskosky, PhD, is a Postdoctoral Fellow in the Department of International Health at Johns Hopkins Bloomberg School of Public Health.
+Her primary interests include methods in global disease surveillance and innovative control measures.
+Her research focus is on cholera epidemiology and integrated oral cholera vaccine delivery strategies in South East Asia and Africa.
+Mellisa completed her MSPH in global disease epidemiology and control at Johns Hopkins in 2012 focusing on HIV related kidney disease in South Africa, and completed her PhD in cholera outbreak response in Nepal in 2017.
 Prior to returning to Hopkins, she worked as a project manager for the Geneva Foundation managing orthopedic clinical trials and related trauma research.